AdamBoley/Project-Beergate/README.md

 - Place My Reviews, Sign-out and Change Password behind an 'Account actions' dropdown menu to make navbar less busy
 - Implement improved pagination model to index page - done
 - Implement a random 'surprise me' feature - done
+- Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings" - done